offsoc/onionplan/docs/06 - Appendix: Specs for DNS-based .onion records.md

 ## Requirements

 1. DNSSEC should be mandatory?
-2. Resolution should happen only via DNS-over-HTTPS (DoH)?
+2. Resolution should happen only via DNS-over-HTTPS (DoH) or DNS-over-TLS (DoT)?
 3. Support for bi-directionality?
 4. Entry(es) should be signed using the Onion Service private key?
 5. Entry(es) should signed using the HTTPS private key?